webprogramming260/simon-service/README.md

 ## Make your own version

-- Create a new GitHub repository named `simon-server`.
+- Create a new GitHub repository named `simon-service`.
 - Clone the repository to your development environment.
-- In the `simon-server` repository create your own version of the project.
+- In the `simon-service` repository create your own version of the project.
 Refer to the example class project repository if you get stuck.
 - Periodically commit and push your code to your repository as you hit different milestones.
 (4 commits are required for full credit.)
-- Change the footer link to point to your code repository. (e.g. https://github.com/yourname/simon-server)
+- Change the footer link to point to your code repository. (e.g. https://github.com/yourname/simon-service)
-- As you make improvements to your server you can deploy the changes by running `deploy.sh`.
+- As you make improvements to your service you can deploy the changes by running `deploy.sh`.
 You can copy `deploy.sh` from the class project repository.
 Take some time to understand how it works.
   ```
-  ./deploy.sh -k <yourpemkey> -h <yourdomain> -s simon-server -p 3000
+  ./deploy.sh -k <yourpemkey> -h <yourdomain> -s simon-service -p 3000
   ```
-- Update the simon-server repository README.md to record and reflect on what you are learning.
+- Update the simon-service repository README.md to record and reflect on what you are learning.
 - When you have completed your version.
 Do a final push of your code and deploy your final version to your production environment.
 - Make sure your project is visible from your production enviornment.
-- Submit the URL to your project on the production environment (e.g. https://yourhostname/simon-server) for grading using the Canvas assignment page.
+- Submit the URL to your project on the production environment (e.g. https://yourhostname/simon-service) for grading using the Canvas assignment page.

 ## Grading Rubric